 The Skoda Octavia hatchback is a very competent family car which benefits extensively from Volkswagen’s high-quality engineering.

-The previous 308 had an unenviable reputation for mediocrity and dullness but the latest hatchback, launched in early 2014, represents a huge step forward for Peugeot.
+The previous-generation 308 had an unenviable reputation for mediocrity and dullness but the current generation hatchback is a huge step forward in comparison.

-While it’s priced similarly to the likes of the Focus and Astra, its sophisticated looks are comparable even to entries from German premium brands.
-From the outside the prominent front grille pleases the eye, while inside the Peugeot has a deliberately simplistic layout.
+While it’s priced similarly to the likes of the Focus and Astra, its sophisticated looks are arguably on par with entries from German premium brands.
+From the outside the prominent front grille pleases the eye, while inside the Peugeot has a minimalist, easy-going layout.

 What’s also eye-catching about the latest 308 is the diverse engine range.
 If strong pace is a priority, then you have a meaty 1.6-litre petrol unit to consider.
 If running costs are more of a concern, however, then there’s options like the 1.6-litre BlueHDi diesel.
 The latest 308 has some of the most frugal and least polluting diesels in the family hatchback market.

 The standard boot capacity of 470 litres is also huge and beats nearly every direct rival.
 Once you get use to the noticeably small steering wheel, the 308’s drive feels lively too.
 Overall, the Peugeot 308 is very close to matching the class leaders and represents great value for money.